Last Updated on July 5, 2022 by Ellen Christian

 Honey Bunches of Oats ingredients

-The next time you have leftover Honey Bunch of Oats Greek Honey Crunch cereal leftover, use that last cup in these delicious cookies!
+The next time you have leftover cereal leftover, use that last cup in this delicious snack!
 The hard part will be making sure that you have some leftover.
-It is seriously that good (my son agrees with me for once on this).
-Connect with Honey Bunch of Oats cereals on Facebook and Twitter.

 Other recipes using cereal

 So, if you love breakfast cereal cookies as much as we do, you might want to try a few different recipes in addition to my Honey Bunches of Oats cookies.
 So, here you go.
 Enjoy!

 Check out this muffin recipe.
 It has cranberries, chopped apples, and raisins.
 That means it would be an amazing choice for breakfast when you can’t get away with eating a few cookies.
 Get the recipe here.